rongjiewang/BdBG/README.md

 And then, BdBG.py performs encoding the read as a path in the dynamic de Bruijn graph in each bucket independently.
 It stores the output to four separate files: `*.bifurL` file, containing encode the read left bifurcation path from the beginning 'anchor' k-mer, `*.bifurR` file, containing encode the read right bifurcation path from the beginning 'anchor' k-mer, `*.firSeq.lz` file, containing the first reads in the buckets, and `*.numFlag.lz` file, containing the New nodes positions flag in the bifuraction list.

+There are a option parameter '-u' to unchange the raw reads orders by extra adding a `*.order.lz` file to compressed files.
+The parameter '-u' default is false.
+However, when encode paired-end files, default value become ture, beceause we have to keep the paired information for paired-end reads.

 ### Command line
 BdBG.py is run from the command prompt: